 - Refer to Chapter 10: Accident/Incident investigations of the Physical Plant Safety and Health Manual

-- Email the Green Card to OHReport@umanitoba.ca
+- Email the Notice of Injury to OHReport@umanitoba.ca

 With the ever-expanding world of computer use, there is a growing concern over computer-related health problems.
 The goal of ergonomic evaluations is to help workers identify, evaluate and control computer-related health problems.
 This includes assessing the worker’s habits and equipment.